qarmin/czkawka/README.md

 # Czkawka
 Czkawka is a simple, fast and easy to use alternative to FSlint, written in Rust.
-This is my first ever project in Rust so probably a lot of things are not being written in the most optimal way.
+This is my first ever project in Rust so many things might not be written in the most optimal way.

 ![Czkawka](https://user-images.githubusercontent.com/41945903/94850792-c200cc80-0427-11eb-99a7-23ab9cf39556.gif)

 ## Why?
-There's a lot of tools to find duplicates, empty folders, temporary files etc. on the Internet, but in most cases these are only available as CLI, which is hard to use by users.
+There's a lot of tools for finding duplicates, empty folders, temporary files etc. on the Internet, but in most cases these are only available as CLI, which is hard to use by users.

-GUI FSlint allows to select different files and folders easily, but is based on old and unsupported Python 2 and GTK 2.
+GUI FSlint allows selecting different files and folders easily, but is based on old and unsupported Python 2 and GTK 2.

-Other tools are mostly written in C/C++ for high performance but still need to be tested a lot for memory leaks, invalid memory reads/writes and double frees.
+Other tools are usually written in C/C++ for high performance but still need to be tested a lot for memory leaks, invalid memory reads/writes and double frees.

 But the most important thing for me was to learn Rust and create a program useful for the open source community.